Banana vs Cubanelle: Tangy vs Sweet Frying

 Quick Comparison

-Banana Pepper measures 0–500 SHU while Cubanelle Pepper registers 100–1K SHU — making Cubanelle Pepper 2× hotter.
-Banana Pepper is known for its mild and tangy flavor (C. annuum), while Cubanelle Pepper offers sweet and mild notes (C. annuum).
+Banana Pepper measures 0–500 SHU while Cubanelle Pepper registers 100–1K SHU.
+That makes Cubanelle Pepper about 2x hotter by upper SHU range.
+Banana Pepper is known for its mild, tangy, slightly sweet flavor (C. annuum), while Cubanelle Pepper offers sweet and mild notes (C. annuum).

 Banana Pepper